Huddie/GoodFirstIssue/README.md

 # GoodFirstIssue

-GoodFirstIssue is a website designed to help new open source contributors find great projects to work on, by looking for projects with issues and labels welcoming new contributions.
+GoodFirstIssue is a website designed to help new open source contributors find great projects to work on, by searching for projects with issues and labels welcoming new contributions.

 ## Current Status